Photo: Longchamp

 • Credit: Longchamp

-Crafted from supple cowhide, it comes in classic shades like black, mocha and tonka red, alongside softer hues of sky blue and pistachio.
-Compact yet practical, the Looong sits somewhere between a day bag and an evening clutch.
-Easy, modern and quietly chic.
+Crafted from supple cowhide, it comes in classic shades like black, mocha and tonka red, alongside softer ones of sky blue and pistachio.
+Compact yet practical, Looong sits somewhere between a day bag and an evening clutch: easy, modern and quietly chic.

 Mane Character Energy